-If you need more physical cash, there are other ways to raise your ATM withdrawal limits aside from upgrading the account type you hold with a bank.
-Most banks are flexible with raising these limits for accounts held by long time customers.
-Furthermore, many banks are also willing to temporarily raise ATM withdrawal limits for short-term periods.
+If you are looking to increase your withdrawal limit temporarily, many banks are willing to raise ATM withdrawal limits for short-term periods.
 This is especially true if you notify your bank about special circumstances such as being on vacation.
-These increases may not be significant, but it's still worthwhile contacting your local banker and seeing what kind of rates they are willing to negotiate with you.
-If you use an ATM outside of your bank's network, keep in mind that you could be charged ATM withdrawal fees.
+Keep in mind that if you use an ATM outside of your bank's network, you could be charged ATM withdrawal fees.
 Another method to obtain more cash is by utilizing the cash back feature on your debit card.

-But it is important to keep in mind that the cash charged through cashback will simply fall under your daily debit purchase limit.
+But it is important to remember that the cash charged through cashback will simply fall under your daily debit purchase limit.

 Finally, you can always simply go into your bank in person and withdraw however much cash you need, regardless of your account’s ATM withdrawal limits.
 However, be aware that 1970 Bank Secrecy Act, written to target potentially fraudulent activity, requires banks to report all aggregate daily cash withdrawals that exceed $10,000.
 Repeated daily transactions that fall just under the $10,000 mark will be reported as well.

 As with ATM withdrawal limits, banks may also be willing to adjust your daily debit purchase limit if you contact them directly on an individual case by case basis.
 These may also be temporary or permanent limit adjustments for your account.
 If you intend to make a one-time extremely expensive debit card purchase, it is important to notify your bank in advance.

 Withdrawals from Savings Accounts